 Offering a dazzling wealth of not-to-be-missed tours and experiences, Spain still reigns as one of the most sought-after destinations in Europe.
-Just think of idyllic Mediterranean beaches, otherworldly Moorish palaces, fascinating medieval towns, lush national parks, and world-class museums where one can marvel at masterpieces by Picasso and Salvador Dalí.
+Just think of idyllic beaches spiked by the Mediterranean Sea, otherworldly Moorish palaces, fascinating medieval towns, lush national parks, and world-class museums where one can marvel at masterpieces by Picasso and Salvador Dalí.

 The array of things to see and do in Spain is so gloriously wide, that you’ll have no trouble filling up your itinerary.
 Even locals haven’t exhausted all there is to do there!
 And while it can take years — or even a lifetime — to truly explore every corner of this amazing country, there are few attractions that visitors tend to favor.

 Whittling down what to do on your next trip to Spain?
-Then check our list with the top 20 attractions you shouldn’t miss in the country.
+Then check our list of the top tourist attractions you can’t miss in the country.

 La Sagrada Familia, Barcelona

 Often considered one of the most beautiful buildings in the world, La Sagrada Familia is a must-see attraction for anyone visiting Barcelona.
 Designed by the praised Catalán architect Antoni Gaudí, this magnificent cathedral boasts three gorgeous façades representing parts of the life of Christ.

 Embellished with columns representing branching trees, and multicolored stained glass windows, the interiors of the church resemble a magical forest.

 Thanks to its sheer beauty, and cultural importance — the building is the perfect synthesis of Gaudí’s architectural evolution —, La Sagrada Familia was listed as a UNESCO World Heritage Site in 2005.

 Read our comprehensive Barcelona travel guide to discover the top attractions of this beautiful city and how to make the most out of your trip.